-On this tour of Callao’s historical center, you’ll learn how art has transformed the crime-ridden and dilapidated historical center of Callao into a colorful artistic and safe neighborhood.
-Admire its historical architectural gems as well as modern street art (there are more than 600 murals of local and international artists around the neighborhood) and art galleries, which have not only revived the neighborhood but also the local economy and community.
+Callao’s historic centre has transformed over the last decade from a crime-ridden and dilapidated area into a colorful artistic and safe neighborhood.
+On our walk, we can admire both Callao’s architectural gems as well as its contemporary street art.
+There are more than 60 murals and graffitis of local and international artists as well as modern art galleries.
+These have not only revived the neighborhood but also the local economy and community.

 Pick-up from hotels in central areas.
 Pick-up at cruise shuttle stop or airport available for an additional fee.

 While it is still true that certain areas of Callao are to be avoided, other areas have seen a remarkable transformation.
-The former notorious port district has become a hip place with social events, a lot of amazing street art and good food.
-All this thanks to art initiatives, starting with a few local artists who converted several walls in the historic center into art pieces.
+The former notorious port district has become a hip place with social events, a lot of amazing street art, and good food.
+All this is thanks to art initiatives, starting with a few local artists who converted several walls in the historic center into art pieces.

 This transformation opened up economic opportunities for many of the community members and offered an alternative to a life of crime and violence for young people.
 People’s homes became menú-style restaurants, cafes sprung up, housing conditions improved and the streets became safer.